 There’s a lot of confusion out there when it comes to charge cards and credit cards.
-What’s the difference between the two?
+But, what is the difference between a charge card and credit card.
 And which one is right for you?
 Although on the surface they appear to be similar products, for some businesses there are key differences to note.

 What is a charge card?

 A charge card is a type of credit card that allows the cardholder to borrow money from the issuer up to a certain limit in order to purchase items or withdraw cash.
 They charge no interest on the requirement that the balance is paid off in full, usually monthly.

 Typically, charge cards have a higher limit than credit cards.
 This can be helpful if you need to make a large purchase or if you want to avoid carrying a balance from month to month.
 However, there is still an undisclosed limit to consider, calculated based on your credit and repayments, which can increase over time.